ros2/ros2/README.md

 The parameters have their own descriptions, but the main one to look at is the `CI_BRANCH_TO_TEST` parameter.
 It allows you to select a branch name across all of the ROS 2 repositories which should be tested.
 Repositories which have this branch will be switched to it, others will be left on the default branch, usually `master`.

+### Notes about the Windows Slave

+I had trouble setting up the ssh-agent on Windows, so I disabled the submodule init on Windows which removes the need for cloning from private repositories and there removes the need for ssh keys and the ssh agent.
+The private submodule is still pulled on OS X and Linux.